itniels/Windows-Power-Buttons/README.md

 - [x] Set a time in seconds before executing.
 - [x] Force shutdown/restart
 - [x] Startup with windows
+- [x] windows tray with icon and quick actions dropdown.
 - [ ] Start minimized
-- [ ] Start in windows tray with icon and quick actions dropdown.

 ## How much?
 Free forever for anyone. :D